 George Dueber’s death was hard on the family.
 One of her dad’s sisters came to live with the family to help with expenses, and her sister Mary Ellen got a job after graduating high school as well.

-Other teachers at Bishop Miege included Sister Grace Swift (algebra and history) and Sister Raymond Dieckman for Latin.
-Both sisters are now retired to the Motherhouse in Maple Mount.
+Other teachers at Bishop Miege included Sister Grace Swift (algebra and history) and the late Sister Raymond Dieckman for Latin.
 “It’s not Sister Raymond’s fault I can’t speak Latin,” Sister Kathleen said.

 Sister Kathleen was a member of the Povo Club at Bishop Miege, which stood for “potential vocations.”
 “We wrote to different communities to get information, we’d go on weekend trips to Paola,” she said.
 Her pastor at St. Agnes, Monsignor Herman Joseph Koch, was very supportive of religious communities, she said.
 Upon graduating high school in 1962, Sister Kathleen entered the Paola community, a decision which did not come as a surprise to anyone, she said.

 “Starting in the seventh grade, I sang for the 7 a.m.
 Mass and Mary Ellen played the organ every school day until I entered,” six years later, she said.
 She sang songs in Latin, even though her Latin classes never quite sank in.
 “I could sing it, I just didn’t know what I was saying,” she said.
 “I figured if we were singing it in church, it couldn’t be bad.”
 She continues to cantor at Mass at the Mount.

 Sister Kathleen was a teacher or principal in Kansas from 1965-1989, excluding four years she spent as treasurer of her community.
 Then she began a series of internal ministries, from being director of the nursing facility for senior sisters to a massage therapist, from sacristan to serving in leadership with the Ursulines of Paola.